nanomsg/nng/docs/ref/api/url.md

 - `u_userinfo`: This username and password if supplied in the URL string.
 Will be `NULL` when not present.
 - `u_host`: The full host part of the URL, including the port if present (separated by a colon.)
 - `u_hostname`: The name of the host, and may be the empty string in some cases.
 - `u_port`: The port.
-May be empty if irrelevant or not specified.
+May be zero if irrelevant or not specified.
 - `u_path`: The path, typically used with HTTP or WebSockets.
 Will be empty string if not specified.
 - `u_query`: The query info (typically following `?` in the URL.)
 Will be `NULL` if not present.
 - `u_fragment`: This is used for specifying an anchor, the part after `#` in a URL.
 Will be `NULL` if not present.